adhearsion/adhearsion-website/docs/source/getting-started/installation.md

 ## Make a test call

 By default, a generated Adhearsion app includes the SimonGame.
-You can boot your app (ahn start) and immediately make a call to it, and you should be prompted to play a game.
+You can boot your app by running "ahn -" and immediately make a call to it.
+If everything is configured correctly, you should be prompted to play a game.
 Enjoy your time working with Adhearsion, and feel free to explore the rest of the documentation provided here.

 <a href="#" rel="docs-nav-active" style="display:none;">docs-nav-getting-started</a>